Sapne Sajan Ke: Plot

-When Deepak (Rahul Roy) was with Jackie Shroff at a musical night program, Deepak first met with Jyoti (Karishma Kapoor), then Kumar Sanu (himself) and Alka Yagnik (herself) starting a musical number "Ye Dua Hai Meri Rab Se."
+When Deepak was with Jackie Shroff at a musical night program, Deepak first met with Jyoti, then Kumar Sanu and Alka Yagnik starting a musical number "Ye Dua Hai Meri Rab Se."
 By the song's end Deepak and Jyoti had fallen in love.

-Joyti's mother Shalini (Aruna Irani) wants her to marry the son of wealthy man, Gulu (Gulshan Grover).
+Joyti's mother Shalini wants her to marry the son of wealthy man, Gulu.
 But Jyoti isn't attracted to Gulu.
 Shalini agrees with her daughter's choice and lets her marry Deepak.
 But Jyoti learns that Deepak is not a wealthy man as he pretended to be all along.